-In their infancy, Pelias and Neleus were abandoned by their mother on a mountain and were raised by a mare and a bitch respectively (and later on by a shepherd).
-One day, the mare kicked Pelias on the face and left a big mark on his cheek.
-According to the legend, Pelias took his name from this bruise,since "Pelios" means black, bruised in Ancient Greek.
+In their infancy, Pelias and Neleus were abandoned by their mother on a mountain and were raised by a mare and a bitch, respectively (and later by a shepherd).

-Later on in their lives, the two twins were accepted by their mother and started arguing about the kingdom of Iolcos.
-Pelias, passionate to overthrow his brother Aeson, sought an oracle to foretell him the future.
-The oracle adviced him to beware a man coming from the country wearing a single sandal.
-So Pelias decided to kill all the descendants of Aeson, except of the infant Jason, whom his mother pretended to be still-born.
+Later in their lives, the two twins were accepted by their mother and began to fight over the kingdom of Iolcos.
+Pelias, eager to overthrow his brother Aeson, sought out an oracle to tell his fortune.
+The oracle advised him to beware of a man who came from the countryside wearing only a single sandal.
+So Pelias decided to kill all of Aeson's descendants, except for the infant Jason, whom his mother passed off as stillborn.

-Jason grew up in Mount Pelion and his upbringing was undertaken by the wise centaur Chiron.
+Jason grew up in Mount Pelion and his education was taken over by the wise centaur Chiron.

 When Jason came of age, he returned to Iolkos to claim the throne of the city, wearing only a sandal.
 So Pelias sent him on a journey in search of the Golden Fleece, to regain the throne.